hoshikawa2/oic_migration_api/index.md

 The Gateway API service is integrated with Oracle Cloud Infrastructure Identity and Access Management (IAM), which provides easy authentication with native Oracle Cloud Infrastructure identity functionality.

-If you have a SWAGGER or an OpenAPI, don't worry, you can import your API data to OCI API Gateway by importing in your OCI Console, OCI CLI or OCI API Gateway REST Service.
-See this article to do this: [Creating an API Resource with an API Description](https://docs.oracle.com/en-us/iaas/Content/APIGateway/Tasks/apigatewaycreatingapiobject.htm)

 The OCI API Gateway allows API deployment to be done by importing a JSON structure.
 Here you can see what the format of this structure looks like: [Creating an API Deployment Specification](https://docs.oracle.com/en-us/iaas/Content/APIGateway/Tasks/apigatewaycreatingspecification.htm#Creating_an_API_Deployment_Specification)

     {